maurobusso/CS50-SQL-Final-Project/DESIGN.md

 ## Limitations

-* What are the limitations of your design?
-* What might your database not be able to represent very well?
+What are the limitations of your design?, What might your database not be able to represent very well?

 * This database desgin assume the health care in the country is free.
 * To make this database more comprehensive, additional tables could be considered.
 These might include a table for all the clinics in a country and a table listing all the physicians registered in a country.